-Does Not Meet Expectations 1 Meets Expectations 2 Exceeds Expectations 3 multiple methods of assessment and data sources in making educational decisions.
-Candidate fails to show evidence of the similarities and differences between the student's development and typical human development.
-Candidate includes irrelevant information statements. and differences between the student's development and typical human development. • Candidate describes strengths and areas in need of improvement in relation to Virginia Standards of Learning.
-Measurable Annual Goals CEC/IGC Standard 3 Candidate uses knowledge of general and specialized curricula to individualize learning for individuals with exceptionalities.
-Candidate fails to demonstrate an understanding of the models and theories related to instructional planning by writing annual goals that are not priorities and/ OR do not reflect present levels of performance and/ OR lack direction for student growth.
+Does Not Meet Expectations 1 Meets Expectations 2 Exceeds Expectations 3 educational decisions. typical human development. • Candidate includes irrelevant information statements. development and typical human development.
+Measurable Annual Goals CEC/IGC Standard 3 Candidate uses knowledge of general and specialized curricula to individualize learning for individuals with exceptionalities Candidate fails to demonstrate an understanding of the models and theories related to instructional planning by writing annual goals that are not priorities and/ OR do not reflect present levels of performance and/ OR lack direction for student growth.
 Candidate demonstrates an understanding of the models and theories related to instructional planning by writing age and ability appropriate annual goals that: are measurable, reflect present levels of performance and show direction for student growth.
 Candidate writes goals that focus on both decreasing and/or increasing learner behaviors.
 Candidate demonstrates consideration of variations in beliefs, traditions, and values across and within cultures (as appropriate) while integrating affective, social, and life skills with academic curricula.
-Candidate demonstrates an understanding of the models and theories related to instructional planning by writing age and ability appropriate annual goals that: are measurable, are and based upon the scope and sequence of the Virginia Standards of Learning (as appropriate), reflect present levels of performance, and show emphasis on increasing skills and/or positive behaviors.
+Candidate demonstrates Candidate demonstrates an understanding of the models and theories related to instructional planning by writing age and ability appropriate annual goals that: are measurable, are and based upon the scope and sequence of the Virginia Standards of Learning (as appropriate), reflect present levels of performance, and show emphasis on increasing skills and/or positive behaviors.
 Candidate demonstrates consideration of variations in beliefs, traditions, and values across and within cultures while integrating affective, social, and life skills with academic curricula.
-Short Term Objectives or Benchmarks Candidate fails to demonstrate an understanding of the models and theories related to instructional planning by writing Candidate demonstrates an understanding of the models and theories related to instructional planning by writing individualized Candidate demonstrates an understanding of the models and theories related to instructional planning by writing individualized learning objectives/benchmarks that relate to an annual goal AND
+Short Term Objectives or Benchmarks • Candidate fails to demonstrate an understanding of the models and theories • Candidate demonstrates an understanding of the models and theories related to instructional • Candidate demonstrates an understanding of the models and theories related to instructional planning by writing